-Runs the specified tests in a separate subprocess, while the current test process waits for it to finish.
+{spawn, Tests} Runs the specified tests in a separate subprocess, while the current test process waits for it to finish.
 This is useful for tests that need a fresh, isolated process state.
 (Note that EUnit always starts at least one such a subprocess automatically; tests are never executed by the caller's own process.)

 '''

-{spawn, Node::atom(), Tests}

-Like {spawn, Tests}, but runs the specified tests on the given Erlang node.
+{spawn, Node::atom(), Tests} Like {spawn, Tests}, but runs the specified tests on the given Erlang node.

-{timeout, Time::number(), Tests}

 '''

-Runs the specified tests under the given timeout.
+- {timeout, Time::number(), Tests} Runs the specified tests under the given timeout.
 Time is in seconds; e.g., 60 means one minute and 0.1 means 1/10th of a second.
 If the timeout is exceeded, the unfinished tests will be forced to terminate.
-Note that if a timeout is set around a fixture, it includes the time for setup and cleanup, and if the timeout is triggered, the entire fixture is abruptly terminated (without running the cleanup).
-The default timeout for an individual test is 5 seconds.
+Note that if a timeout is set around a fixture, it includes the time for setup and cleanup, and if the timeout is triggered, the entire fixture is abruptly terminated (without running the cleanup). - {inorder, Tests} Runs the specified tests in strict order.
+Also see {inparallel, Tests}.
+By default, tests are neither marked as inorder or inparallel, but may be executed as the test framework chooses.